 Sky Autism (Malvern (10 to 17 youth group, 18+ Group).
 A local charity based in Malvern which aims to help Autistic people and their families offering social groups and support.

-Malvern Special Families – A specialist provider of safe, stimulating, and fun social opportunities for children and young people with disabilities aged 5 to 18 years.
+Malvern Special Families – a specialist provider of safe, stimulating, and fun social opportunities for children and young people with disabilities aged 5 to 18 years.

 Aspie - ASPIE is a social, support and therapy group for adults with Asperger’s/autism (aspies).
 They provide a centre in Worcester where aspies feel welcome and accepted.

-Monday Nite Club – A social club for adults with a learning disability and autistic people.
+Monday Nite Club – a social club for adults with a learning disability and autistic people.

-The Thursday Nite Club - A social club for adults 18+ with a learning disability and autistic people
+The Thursday Nite Club - a social club for adults 18+ with a learning disability and autistic people

 Worcester Disability Football Club – Worcester (5 to 17, 18+) – Worcester Disability Football Club provides opportunities for all those with special needs in Worcestershire to play football.